The first step in running a search with PowerGREP is to select the files you want to search through in the File Selector.

 8. If you change your mind about including or excluding a file or folder, click on it and then select Clear File or Folder.
 To remove all markings, select the Clear item in the File Selector menu.

 9. Certain file formats may need to be converted to plain text before they can be searched through in a meaningful way, or at all.
-Select a suitable configuration in "file formats to convert plain text with".
+Select a suitable configuration in "file formats to convert to plain text".
 "Proprietary formats" converts formats like PDF or DOC that require conversion.
 "All formats" also converts formats like HTML or RTF that are more readable when converted.
 When searching through email, use one of these two choices if you don't want to search through attachments.
 Otherwise, choose "attachments & proprietary formats" or "Attachments & all formats" instead.
 When doing a search-and-replace, you need to disable read-only converters.
 Do so by selecting "writeable proprietary formats", "all writable formats", "attachments & writable proprietary formats", or "Attachments & all writable formats".
 Alternatively, choose "None" to skip all files that can't be searched through without conversion.
 The three "compound documents" configurations as well as the "(unused)" choice are for advanced users.

 10. If your files may be stored in archives such as ZIP files, mailboxes such as MBOX or PST files, or disk images such as ISO files, set "archive formats to search inside" to a configuration that enables searching inside archives, mailboxes, and/or disk images.
 PowerGREP then treats files in enabled archive, mailbox, and disk image formats as folders.
 Files in disabled formats are skipped.
 Select "None" if you want to skip all such formats.